oneapi-src/level-zero-spec/scripts/core/EXT_Driver_DDIHandles.rst

 The solution which solves this problem is to define a base layout of every handle type directly in L0 spec ensuring that all L0 API handles contain a header with pointers to appropriate driver ddi tables.
 Backward compatibility is covered as new loader will still support runtimes that do not support this extension.
 Loader should verify the support based on extension property queried from zeDriverGetExtensionProperties.
+Version 1.1 of the extension adds a new member `pRuntime` which represents zer API.
+Loader should verify the extension version before accessing the `pRuntime` object.

 Example Implementation of L0 Loader functions:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~